saintmalik/blog.saintmalik.me/blog/2022-09-11-run-github-actions-locally.md

 <!--truncate-->

-Well you could say why not just use Jenkins, CircleCi, Gitlab CI? i think this all boils down to what your org uses, i think there is no need to go the jenkins way, when my org uses github and github has the workflow to implement CI/CD.
+Well, you can say why don't you just use Jenkins, CircleCi, Gitlab CI? i think this all boils down to what your org uses, i think there is no need to go the jenkins way, when my org uses github and github has the workflow to implement CI/CD.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/github-workflow-spammy-actions.webp`} alt="github spammy actions"/>